Best way to find employees: Introducing LinkedIn Recruiter search filters

 Furthermore, you can save multiple custom filters under different names and filter combinations.
 You can save up to 50 custom filters.
 However, the option for editing saved custom filters is not available.

-Advanced Search Filters in LinkedIn are available only for LinkedIn Sales Navigator or Recruiter subscribers.
+You can find advanced search filters in Recruiter and LinkedIn Sales Navigator filters only.
 They offer more options for finding employees and narrows down the search.

 LinkedIn Recruiter Advanced Search Filters include: